Reader

 proteins, peptides, ions) from various proteomics software (MaxQuant, FragPipe,

-Spectronaut) and convert them into a standardized msreport
+Spectronaut) and convert them into a standardized msreport format.
+Additionally, it

 provides functions for annotating imported data with biological metadata, such as